 Our club program provides students a voice in their school, fosters interest and growth, and promotes a positive culture on campus.
 Current clubs include:

-NOVA also hosts and partners with independent student and youth organizations, such as Global G.L.O.W., an international mentoring organization that transforms the lives of strong girls from vulnerable communities around the world by empowering them to realize their full potential.
+NOVA Academy also hosts and partners with independent student and youth organizations, such as Global G.L.O.W., an international mentoring organization that transforms the lives of strong girls from vulnerable communities around the world by empowering them to realize their full potential.

 Associated Student Body Council (ASB)